HL7/fhir-sdoh-clinicalcare/input/pagecontent/draft_specifications_for_personal_characteristics.md

 In general, personal characteristics data is sensitive personal information with significant privacy and security considerations.
 Laws vary on the extent to which this data can be disclosed.
 Before exchanging personal characteristics data, regulatory and policy considerations related to consent and exchange of this data should be understood.
 Guidance as to the necessary privacy, security, and consent requirements related to the exchange of this data is beyond the scope of this implementation guide.
 Implementers should understand and abide by their local requirements.

-### Draft Specifications
+### Specifications

-This Implementation Guide (IG) has defined draft specifications for the exchange of personal characteristics data.
+This Implementation Guide (IG) has defined specifications for the exchange of personal characteristics data.

-For example, the draft R/E specifications are defined to meet the reporting requirements of a number of states.
+For example, the R/E specifications are defined to meet the reporting requirements of a number of states.
 As an example, specific organizations require that the source and collection method of R/E data must be reported.
 Depending on the source and collection method, it is possible for an individual to have more than one observation about a specific personal characteristic (e.g., more than one race and/or more than one ethnicity expressed for an individual).

 The current [race extension]({{site.data.fhir.ver.uscore}}/StructureDefinition-us-core-race.html) and [ethnicity extension]({{site.data.fhir.ver.uscore}}/StructureDefinition-us-core-ethnicity.html) for the [US Core Patient]({{site.data.fhir.ver.uscore}}/StructureDefinition-us-core-patient.html) profile allow specification of multiple coded values, but do not allow multiple occurrences of either extension or the capture of source and collection method.